canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 they are subject to an earlier deadline to give time to developers to manually export translations from Launchpad and integrate them into the package.

-This deadline marks the date after which translations for such packages are not guaranteed to be included in the final release.
+This marks the date after which translations for such packages are not guaranteed to be included in the final release.
 Depending on the package and its maintainers workflow, they may be exported later.